-Are your looking for fiduciary advisors?
-Financial advisors love talking about risk management, asset allocation, investment management, picking the best stocks, etc. But, do they actually practice all of those concepts?
+Are you looking for a fiduciary advisor?
+Financial advisors love talking about risk management, asset allocation, investment management, picking the best stocks, etc. But do they actually pursue all those activities?
 And more importantly, do they do so holistically?
-And what exactly do fiduciary advisors for high net worth individuals do?
+And what exactly does a fiduciary advisor for high net worth individuals do?

 With the prevalence of fee-based models, advisors tend to be motivated by commissions that they may earn on the recommendation of certain investment products.
 Or, perhaps, they are so specialized in one area of financial advisory, that they might not see the broader picture.